-You can specify one or more actions when you configure a Cloud DLP:
+You can specify one or more actions when you configure a Sensitive Data Protection:

-- When you create a new inspection or risk analysis job using Cloud DLP in the Google Cloud console, specify actions in the Add actions section of the job creation workflow.
+- When you create a new inspection or risk analysis job using Sensitive Data Protection in the Google Cloud console, specify actions in the Add actions section of the job creation workflow.